rudidude86/gura-lang.github.io/features/Flow-Control.md

 Sample code of `repeat`:

-    repeat (10) {
+    repeat (5) {
         println('hello world')
     }

 Sample code of `while`:

     n = 0
-    while (n < 10) {
+    while (n < 5) {
         println(n)
         n += 1
     }

-You can specify a block parameter that takes a number of repeating index as following:
+You can specify a block parameter as following that takes a number of repeating count starting from zero:

     repeat (10) {|i|
         println('hello world ', i)